-So, if you find customers getting easily irritated about your response time, it could be a sign that you should embrace live chat support on your site to handle any incoming request in real-time.
+So, if you find customers getting easily irritated about your response time, it could be a sign that you should embrace live chat support on your site to handle incoming requests in real time.

-To that end, automation can help, but be sure not to deprive your customers of the human experience as you resolve their concerns.
+To that end, automation can help but don’t deprive your customers of the human experience as you resolve their concerns.

 Once you lose the human touch in your service, then you’re nowhere near meeting your customer’s expectations.

 Read also: The Ultimate Guide To Developing Customer Service Skills